 Please choose your faculty from the drop down menu below and press 'Go' to view your faculty's Unit of Study questionnaire (pdf format).
 The Unit of Study Evaluation (USE) student feedback data is used in all faculties except Law and Business.
 Law uses an Evaluation of Unit of Study system which is included below, but Business conducts their own surveys.

-There are 8 standard items and 4 faculty designated items.
+The USE has 8 standard items and 4 faculty designated items.
 Each faculty has the opportunity to include up to 4 items that are particularly relevant to their evaluation needs.
-Faculties discuss and decide these items and the ITL then adds these to the core items before the survey forms are printed for use by staff in that faculty.
+Faculties discuss and decide these items and the ITL then adds these to the core items before the survey forms are prepared for use by staff in that faculty.
 In this way there is potential for each faculty to have their own 'standard' survey.
-The faculty-designated items might be set for between 2 and 6 semesters (ie a up to the full three years of the evaluation cycle).

-Faculties can choose to develop and use their own survey form; however the ITL does not provide data entry, analysis and reporting for non-ITL surveys.
+Faculties can choose to develop and use their own survey form.
+Where this is done in conjunction with ITL ordering, analysis and reporting is conducted by ITL.

 All ITL questionnaires elicits both a numerical rating and the student's comments explaining their rating, for each item.
 This combination of quantitative and qualitative data for each item allows unit of study coordinators to gain an insight into why students consider particular aspects of the teaching and learning process to be effective, as well as identifying overall strengths and weaknesses from the students' perspective.